dong-michael/contact-tracer/README.md

 Phase 4: Task 2

 I have chosen the option: test and design a class in your model package that is robust.
-This is seen in the Person class with the methods, "setTime", "setDate", "setPhoneNumber".
+This is seen in the Person class with the methods, "setTime".

+Phase 4: Task 3

+If I had more time, I would fix some of the cohesion issues in ContactGUI, since it has many responsibilities including, the layout of the GUI, creating buttons, actionlisteners, and playing sound.
+If I had more time I would refactor this class and add more separate classes such as a Button Class which would be extended by the save, load, and clear button.
+There would also be a class that would be dedicated to handling media files to produce sounds.
+I believe that would improve the cohesion in this project.